mjdamgaard/UP-Web-Project/README.md

 ### Back-end server modules
 Users are furthermore able to create and upload back-end modules, to which the front-end components can connect in order to fetch or post data to the database.
 We will refer to such modules here as 'server modules' (SMs).

 A server module (SM) is any JS module that is uploaded to a directory with the extension of '.sm.js'.
-For such modules, each function that is exported from the module is treated as part of the API of the SM, allowing clients to call these functions via a certain type of HTTP requests.
+For such modules, each function that is exported from the module is treated as part of the API of that SM, allowing clients to call these functions via a certain type of HTTP request.

 When a called server module function (SMF) is executed this way, it automatically elevates the privileges of the execution such that the function is allowed to post data to the database (at least in the case of a POST request), and to fetch private data.
 Other server modules in other project directories will not be able to write directly to the same part of the database, nor read any of the private data stored there.
-So if a serer module wants to post data to a different SM in a different project directory, it will have to use the same exact API as the clients do.
+So if a given SM wants to post data to a different SM in a different project directory, it will have to use the same exact API as the clients do.

 A very keen reader might then ask: If users are supposed to be able to freely try out web apps and app components of other users, what is preventing those components from sending requests to any SM that they want and request it to delete or corrupt some of the user's data, or to fetch private data on behalf of the user, and then trick the user into posting this data again to another SM, where others are able read it?